F35Panher/SecuredmageBuilder/README.md

-# SecureContainer Builder
+# Docker Image Builder

-**SecureContainer Builder** is a visual tool designed to help developers configure, audit, and generate production-ready Dockerfiles and CI/CD pipelines with a strong focus on security best practices.
+**Docker Image Builder** is a visual tool designed to help developers configure, audit, and generate production-ready Dockerfiles and CI/CD pipelines with a strong focus on security best practices.
 It provides real-time feedback on configuration choices, helping to create minimal, secure, and efficient container images by default.

 ## ✨ Features